 “The important thing is not to stop questioning.
 Curiosity has its own reason for existing.”

-Why did you choose to become an engineer?
-Would you change anything about your career choice, with what you know now?
+Why did you become an engineer?
+Knowing what you know now, would you tweak anything about your career choice?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.